lord-xld3/webgluu/README.md

 // Create an element buffer object for the indices const ebo = new Gluu.ElementBufferObject(new Uint16Array([0, 1, 2]));

-// Create a vertex array object to bind the buffers const vao = new Gluu.VertexArrayObject([mesh], ebo);
+// Create a vertex array object to encapsulate buffers and reduce binding calls const vao = new Gluu.VertexArrayObject([mesh], ebo);